Enriching Disentanglement: From Logical Definitions to Quantitative Metrics: Acknowledgments

-We would like to thank Paolo Perrone for generously sharing insights on Markov categories enriched in divergence spaces.
-We are also grateful to Johannes Ackermann and Xin-Qiang Cai for their valuable feedback on the manuscript.
+We thank Paolo Perrone for generously sharing insights on Markov categories enriched in divergence spaces.
+We thank Ken Sakayori for reviewing an earlier version of \cref{app:preliminaries,app:theory} and providing constructive suggestions.
+We thank Zhiyuan Zhan for insightful discussions on metrics, topology, measures, and optimization of function properties, and for reviewing and proofreading some parts of \cref{app:discussions}.
+We thank Masahiro Negishi for valuable discussions on disentanglement metrics and weakly supervised disentanglement.
+We thank Jingwen Fu for checking the algebraic concepts in \cref{sec:enrichment}.
+We also thank Johannes Ackermann, Xin-Qiang Cai, and Tongtong Fang for their valuable feedback on the manuscript.